Russian agent Butina begs U.S. judge for mercy, gets 18 months in prison

 “For all the international scandal my arrest has caused, I feel ashamed and embarrassed.
 My parents taught me the virtue of higher education, how to live life lawfully, and how to be good and kind to others,” Butina said.

-“I have three degrees, but now I’m a convicted felon with job, no money and no freedom,” Butina added, referring to her academic degrees.
+“I have three degrees, but now I’m a convicted felon with no job, no money and no freedom,” Butina added.

-Butina pleaded guilty in December to one count of conspiring to act as a foreign agent and agreed to cooperate with prosecutors.
+Butina pleaded guilty in December to one count of conspiring to act as a foreign agent, agreeing to cooperate with prosecutors.
 The case marked another irritant in fraught U.S.-Russian relations.

 “This was no simple misunderstanding by an over-eager foreign student,” Chutkan said before imposing the sentence.